VB 10: Characteristics

-VB 10 is also notable by its very large proper motion, moving more than one arc second a year through the sky as seen from Earth.
+VB 10 is also notable for its very large proper motion, moving more than one arcsecond a year through the sky as seen from Earth.

 Flare star

 VB 10 is a variable star and is identified in the General Catalogue of Variable Stars as V1298 Aquilae.
 It is a UV Ceti-type variable star and is known to be subject to frequent flare events.
 Its dynamics were studied from the Hubble Space Telescope in the mid-1990s.
-Although VB 10 has a normal low surface temperature of 2600 K it was found to produce violent flares of up to 100,000 K. This came as a surprise to astronomers.
-It had previously been assumed that low mass red dwarfs would have insignificant or nonexistent magnetic fields, which are necessary for the production of solar flares.
+Although VB 10 has a normal low surface temperature of 2,600 K it was found to produce violent flares of up to 100,000 K. This came as a surprise to astronomers.
+It had previously been assumed that low mass red dwarfs would have insignificant or non-existent magnetic fields, which are necessary for the production of solar flares.
 The dwarfs were believed to lack the radiative zone just outside the star's core that powers the dynamo of stars like the Sun.
 Nevertheless, the detection of solar flares indicates some as yet unknown process allows the solely convective cores of low mass stars to produce sufficient magnetic fields to power such outbursts.

 Binary star

 VB 10 is the secondary star of a bound binary star system.
 The primary is called Gliese 752, and hence VB 10 is also referred to as Gliese 752 B. The primary star is much larger and brighter.
-The two stars are separated by about 74 arc seconds (~434 AU).
+The two stars are separated by about 74 arcseconds (~434 AU).

 Claims of a planetary system

 In May 2009, astronomers from NASA's Jet Propulsion Laboratory, Pasadena, California, announced that they had found evidence of a planet orbiting VB 10, which they designated VB 10b.
 The 200 in Hale Telescope at the Palomar Observatory was used to detect evidence of this planet using the astrometry method.
-The new planet was claimed to have a mass 6 times that of Jupiter and an orbital period of 270 days.
+The new planet was claimed to have a mass six times that of Jupiter and an orbital period of 270 days.
 However, subsequent studies using Doppler spectroscopy failed to detect the radial velocity variations that would be expected if such a planet was orbiting this small star.
-The claimants of VB 10b note that these Doppler measurements only rule out planets more massive than 3 times the mass of Jupiter, but this limit is only half the reported best-fit mass of the planet as originally claimed.
+The claimants of VB 10b note that these Doppler measurements only rule out planets more massive than three times the mass of Jupiter, but this limit is only half the reported best-fit mass of the planet as originally claimed.
 The claims for this planet thus fall into a long history of claimed astrometric extrasolar planet detections that were subsequently refuted.

-By 2016, it was suspected that the asymmetric debris disk signal was mistaken for the long-period planet.
+By 2016, it was suspected that an asymmetric debris disk signal was mistaken for the long-period planet.